FAQ

 Am I required to attend any training sessions?

 Families adopting through Catholic Charities are required to attend a 10-hour training course.
-This Hague-compliant course is offered once a quarter and consists of 5 two-hour sessions.
+This course is offered once a quarter and consists of five 2-hour sessions.

 What does an adoption cost?

-For international adoptions, fees are different if you are adopting from a Hague country rather than a non-Hague country.
+For international adoptions, fees differ.
 Families also pay fees to placing agencies which vary depending on the agency they choose.
 Click here to view Catholic Charities International Adoption fees.
 Click here to learn about our domestic adoption fees (sliding scale based on income).
 Here are some excellent resources to help out with the costs:

 I don’t make very much money.
 Can I still adopt?